c3-ls/ServiceFabric-Http/README.md

 for *resolving HTTP-based services*. (see `HttpCommunication*.cs` for details)

 ### Transparent retry logic
-The built-in classes `ServiceProxy` and `ActorProxy` from the SDK implement transparent retry logic in case of failures (e.g. because a node went down or the service returned a timeout) If you are using HTTP, you are on your own again.
+The classes `ServiceProxy` and `ActorProxy` from the SDK implement transparent retry logic in case of failures (e.g. because a node went down or the service returned a timeout).
+If you are using HTTP, you are on your own again.

 This project implements the *retry functionality of `ICommunicationClientFactory` for HTTP*. (see `HttpCommunicationClientFactory.cs` for details)

-### Forwarding requests 1:1 to the service
+### Forwarding requests to the service
-After the target service was resolved, the incoming request is forwarded to the target service by *copying all request headers and the request body*.
+After the target service address was resolved, the incoming request is forwarded to the target service by *copying all request headers and the request body*.
 (see `HttpServiceGatewayMiddleware` for details)